HireAbo/awesome-interview-questions-5000-jobs/Law and Criminal Justice/Paralegal/Claims Adjuster.md

 Welcome to the Claims Adjuster Interview Preparation !
 This resource is designed to help you ace your Claims Adjuster interviews with confidence.

+Law and Criminal Justice encompasses a vast array of career opportunities, including roles such as Paralegal and Claims Adjuster.
+A Paralegal is a crucial member of a legal team, providing valuable support to attorneys in various legal tasks.
+They conduct legal research, draft legal documents, and assist in case preparation.
+Paralegals play a pivotal role in ensuring the smooth functioning of a law firm or legal department.
+On the other hand, a Claims Adjuster is responsible for investigating insurance claims, determining the extent of coverage, and negotiating settlements.
+They evaluate damages, interview witnesses, and gather evidence to make fair and accurate claim decisions.
+Both roles require strong analytical skills, attention to detail, and a solid understanding of legal procedures and regulations.

 ## 🚀 Overview

 Whether you're a seasoned Claims Adjuster or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Claims Adjuster interviews to help you prepare and succeed.